The Foreign and Commonwealth Office (FCO) advise against all travel to:

 On 14 May 2013, the Nigerian Government declared a State of Emergency in Borno, Yobe and Adamawa States.
 Military operations are now ongoing in the 3 States and curfews have been announced.

-There is a high threat from terrorism in Nigeria.
+There is a high threat from terrorism.
 There is a threat of retaliatory attacks following the declared state of emergency and subsequent military operations in Nigeria.
-You should be particularly vigilant around religious and public holidays, in public or crowded places.
+You should be particularly vigilant around religious and public holidays, remain alert, pay attention to your environment and avoid crowded places.
 See Terrorism

 There is a high threat of kidnap throughout Nigeria.
 Recent terrorist kidnaps have occurred mostly in northern Nigeria, but could occur anywhere in Nigeria.
 Kidnaps can be for financial or political gain, and can be motivated by criminality or terrorism.
 See Kidnapping